Maykonn/docker-symfony-4-restful/README.md

 Read more about `make` here: https://www.gnu.org/software/make/

 # Community Support
-If you need help with this bundle please consider [opening a question on StackOverflow](https://stackoverflow.com/questions/ask) using the `docker-symfony-4-restful` tag, it is the official support platform for this bundle.
+If you need help with this bundle please consider [open a question on StackOverflow](https://stackoverflow.com/questions/ask) using the `docker-symfony-4-restful` tag, it is the official support platform for this bundle.

 Github Issues are dedicated to bug reports and feature requests.